VILL74/nagios-server-configuration-guide-for-server-monitoring/README.md

 It's important to use Nagios because it provides real-time visibility into the status of important systems and services, helping to ensure the availability, reliability and optimal performance of the IT infrastructure, thanks to active monitoring of resources and detection of problems.
 Early on, Nagios helps prevent unplanned outages and helps minimize downtime, thereby improving productivity and user satisfaction.

--**In the second instance, a container was created with nginx in Docker**
+- **In the second instance, a container was created with nginx in Docker**

 - **step 1 docker installation**